Write-up & photo by Christoph Böttcher

 If you’re interested in visiting the park, your best bet is to travel by public transport.
 The train station Wilhemsburg is just two stations away from Hamburgs main station, that’s just 8 minutes in the overcrowded S3.
 If you travel by car, you’re in for the challenge of parking your car as close to this place as possible.

-As long as igs will be running, the entrance fee is a whopping 21 € a day.
-If you can settle for an after work session after 6 pm you'll pay a not less expensive 9 € to skate the perfectly lit park up until 11 pm.
+As long as igs will be running, it costs a whopping 21 € entrance fee a day.
+If you can settle for an after work session after 6 pm you’ll pay a not less expensive 9 € to skate the perfectly lit park up until 11 pm.
 More info about admission here.
-If the pricing is too steep for you, you may as well wait for mid October till igs closes its doors and the area will be made available to the public at no charge.
+If the pricing is too steep for you, you may as well wait for mid October till the igs closes its doors and the area will be made available to the public at no charge.

 The igs Skatearena has been awarded the Stamer Seal of Approval.
 Travel to Hamburg to check it out yourself!